-An embargo is the prohibition of publicising information or news provided by NHMRC until a certain date or until certain conditions have been met.
+For NHMRC’s purposes, an embargo is the prohibition of publicising information provided by NHMRC until a certain date or until certain conditions have been met.

 NHMRC provides funding outcomes under embargo on the condition that they will not be publicised (e.g. through media, social media or on individuals’ or Administering Institutions’ websites) until the embargo is lifted.

 Under the embargo period, applicants can share outcomes with the research team and partner organisations (where applicable), however, they must not publicise the information until the embargo has been lifted.
 This includes posting comments regarding outcomes in public domains such as social forums, websites, journals or newspapers.